Ryan McMahon Player Props: Rockies vs. Mets

-The Colorado Rockies, including Ryan McMahon (.229 slugging percentage in past 10 games, including zero home run), take on starter Tylor Megill and the New York Mets at Citi Field, Saturday at 4:10 PM ET.
+The Colorado Rockies, including Ryan McMahon (.143 batting average in his past 10 games), take on starting pitcher Joey Lucchesi and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Ryan McMahon Game Info & Props vs. the Mets